NCAR/VAPOR/docs/_sources/usage.rst.txt

 Statistics
 __________

 Statistical values can help users select meaningful values for renderer color extents, isosurface values, and contour values.
 Vapor currently supports calculating the minimum, maximum, mean, median, and mode for variables.
-The spatial and temporal extents of the variables being queried is adjustable by the user.
+The spatial and temporal extents of the variables being queried are adjustable by the user.

 .. figure:: ../_images/statistics.png
     :align: center